-Business can be unpredictable.
+Businesses can be unpredictable.
 When a product takes off, you’ll need to scale up quickly to meet customer demand.
 A virtual PBX system enables your business to grow at exactly the right rate.
-Scale up (or sometimes down) as needed, adding new extensions or moving existing ones as your business grows.
+Scale-up (or sometimes down) as needed, adding new extensions or moving existing ones as your business grows.

 If your business is seasonal, a cloud phone system allows you to respond seamlessly as you ramp up for the busy season, and then back down afterward.
 Unlike traditional phone hardware, scaling your cloud-based business phone system doesn’t require investing in new hardware or extensive tech support.
 In fact, the whole thing can be managed from a mobile device.